A Full Orchestra Programmed By Paper Roll

 Hupfeld Orchestrions are often considered the absolute best in terms of any self-playing instruments, and why can be answered in just a few seconds of listening to one.
 Their superb musicality and precise German engineering make these instruments absolutely breathtaking.

-To the right is a Hupfeld Helios III-39, one of the largest built by the firm and one of only 2 known 'III' series Helios orchestrions.
-Below are several other examples of orchestrions built by Hupfeld.
+The instrument with a center scene is a Hupfeld Helios III-39, one of the largest built by the firm and one of only 2 known 'III' series Helios orchestrions.

-On the left is a Hupfeld Helios II-25; both of these instruments being immensely popular in Europe in the early 20th century.
+Next is a Hupfeld Helios II-25.
+These instruments were immensely popular in Europe in the early 20th century.
 Unfortunately, the first world war's toll on Germany's economy significantly hindered Hupfeld's output of instruments.

 After ceasing operations in the late 20's, the second world war undoubtedly resulted in many instruments being scrapped for metal and possibly even bombed during raids.
-Fortunately, there are still several examples of these around today, cherished by enthusiasts and awe-inspiring to the general public.
+Fortunately, there are still several examples cherished by enthusiasts and awe inspiring to the general public!